5 Best Credit Cards for Students

 • $0 Fraud Liability

-If you’re a frequent Uber passenger (or order a lot of takeout from Uber Eats), this credit card is a no brainer.
+If you’re a frequent Uber passenger (or order a lot of takeout from Uber Eats), the card_name is a no brainer.
 Over the long term, it’s a great idea to build a relationship with Capital One.
 They provide a number of great financial products that you can advance into, including online checking and savings accounts.

-If you’ve got relatively low spending, The Chase Freedom Student card might be a great fit.
+If you’ve got relatively low spending, the card_name card might be a great fit.
 This is a card you’ll want to keep open forever, or upgrade it to another $0 annual fee Chase card after the 5 year anniversary credit lands.
 Chase is notorious for offering awesome incentives (especially with their travel rewards credit cards), so it’s a trustworthy bank to partner with over the long-term.

-In addition, there’s a $50 welcome bonus!
+In addition, there’s a $50 welcome offer!
 You just need to spend $100 within the first 3 months, and the credit will be applied directly to your account.

 • No annual fee!